 Here are some things to expect after a facial fat transfer procedure.

-There will be swelling and bruising during the first week, both in the face and in the area from where the fat was harvested.
+There will be swelling and bruising during the first week, both in the face and in the area the fat was harvested.
 The skin in affected areas may be massaged to help reduce swelling, which is discouraged with other dermal fillers.